 Baking the perfect cake is a complicated task.
-Even when you start with a wonderful, tried-and-true recipe, factors ranging from mixing techniques to the temperature of the ingredients you use can affect how the cake turns out.
+Even when you start with a fail-proof, tried-and-true recipe, factors ranging from mixing techniques to the temperature of the ingredients you use can affect how the cake turns out.
 There is little room for error in baking; therefore you should always try to use the exact baking pan size and type called for in a recipe.

 The incorrect size pan may cause your creation to run over, burn around the edges, fall in the center, or simply appear unsightly and uneven.
 The ideal cake pan, on the other hand, will conduct heat to the batter consistently, so the cake can rise flat and even, and it will be large enough to give the batter room to expand, which will give the cake a delicate and thin crust.
 Knowing how each type of pan will affect your recipe and the end results will ensure the best outcomes.

 Just like with pots and pans, it’s important to know what kind of material your bakeware is made from.
 Most commercial cake/baking pans are made of either metal: aluminum, stainless steel or silicone, so read on to discover how they differ so you can make professional choices.

 Metal: High Heat, Good Results